A H D C

 This approach offers valuable lessons for future aged care projects, including those for First Nations communities, as demonstrated in collaboration with Kaunitz Yeung Architecture.

-Perth Childen's Hospice, James Daniel French, Hassell.
+Perth Childen's Hospice, James Daniel French, Hassell and Carrick Robinson, Perth Children's Hospital Foundation

 Morning Tea